 Work by Dr Alan Preece at the University of Bristol, presented at the Bioelectromagnetics Society Conference in June 2002, based on a study of TETRA users, found no effect on cognitive brain function.

 The United States Air Force reported at the Electromagnetic Fields and Human Health seminar in Russia in September 2002 an attempt to replicate the 1970s studies on calcium efflux.
 Its studies failed to show any effect.
 It also conducted some very high pulse power tests looking at calcium channels that were reported at the Second International Workshop on Biological Effects of Electro Magnetic Emissions in Rhodes in October 2002, and again saw no effects.

-The Expert Panel of the Royal Society of Canada (1999) and the subsequent Report from the French Ministry of Health (Zmirou Report, 2001) both backed the extensive research reported in a UNEP/WHO/IRPA Report of 1993, which concluded that there was no strong reason to believe that 16Hz modulation has special effects.
+The Report by the Expert Panel of the Royal Society of Canada (1999) and the subsequent Report from the French Ministry of Health (Zmirou Report, 2001) both backed the extensive research reported in a UNEP/WHO/IRPA Report of 1993, which concluded that there was no strong reason to believe that 16Hz modulation has special effects.